privacy-scaling-explorations/pse.dev/articles/tee-based-ppd.md

 | Total               | 3166ms | 2803ms | 2809ms | 2926ms |

 ## zk-email benchmarks
-We use proof-of-twitter circuit as our benchmark target.
-This demonstrates the real-world use case for TEE-based private proof delegation.
+We use the proof-of-twitter circuit as our benchmark target.
+This demonstrates a real-world use case for TEE-based private proof delegation.
 The benchmark was taken for the E2E setting, as in the semaphore benchmark.

 |                     | 1       | 2       | 3       | Avg.    |
 | ------------------- | ------- | ------- | ------- | ------- |